DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Though a small APS-C camera, features such as the zebra warnings, focus peaking, and histogram let you achieve a lot.

-Unfortunately, this isn’t a perfect camera and there are some drawbacks.
-Though the APS-C sensor gives the Small a6500 a small form factor, it lacks some of the strengths you’d find in a full-frame camera.
+Unfortunately, this isn’t a perfect camera, with some drawbacks.
+Though the APS-C sensor gives the Small a6500 a small form factor, it lacks some of the strengths of a full-frame camera.

-For one, the ISO range isn’t as good as some full-frame cameras such as the A7S.
-Once you hit an ISO of 6400 on the a6500 there will be some very noticeable noise.
+For one, the ISO range isn’t as good as some full-frame cameras, such as the A7S.
+Once you hit an ISO of 6400 on the a6500, there will be some noticeable noise.
 However, the A7S is also approximately double the price of the a6500.

-However, with the APS-C sensor, you get the option to also use Full-Frame lenses and Focal Reducers such as the Metabones Speedbooster, which vastly increases the number of lenses you can use on the camera.
+However, with the APS-C sensor, you can also use Full-Frame lenses and Focal Reducers such as the Metabones Speedbooster, which vastly increases the number of lenses you can use on the camera.

 The final con for the Sony a6500 is the 4k capabilities.
-Though it is a great option to have, the overheating caused by shooting in 4k, as well as the rolling shutter, can cause some serious issues.
+Though it is a great option, the overheating caused by shooting in 4k and the rolling shutter can cause some serious issues.
 Indicative of this, I don’t have 4k set to either of my preset shooting settings.

 Also, the depth-of-field of a full-frame sensor is more shallow (at the same focal length), and can be harder to control, which isn’t always recommended for shooting film.

 All said and done, I would still recommend this camera for independent filmmakers if it’s in their budget.
-The versatility offered by such a small camera makes it very useful for run and gun filmmaking and filmmakers who travel.
+The versatility of such a small camera makes it very useful for run-and-gun filmmaking and filmmakers who travel.

 Have you used an a6500 before?
 And if so, what did you think?
 Let us know in the comments what features of this camera excite you the most.
 The Sony a6500 is going on four years old, though I expect I will continue to use it for the foreseeable future!